dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

             var container = new AppContainer();

-             // Instantiate AutoAspectResolver passing your container instance var autoAspectResolver = new AutoAspectResolver(container);
+             // Instantiate AutoAspectResolver passing your container instance
+             // Pass the optional CodeCop license parameter or else you will be working in the Free mode var autoAspectResolver = new AutoAspectResolver(container);

             // Tell AutoAspectResolver to automatically resolve all aspects (of type MethodInterceptionAspect and OnMethodBoundaryAspect)